writing

 How can I tell if a name is “suggestive” or “descriptive”?

-US trademarks are great for dialing in your intution for suggestive names.
-When you’re trying to trademark a name, you are allowed to find something that infers from the dictionary definition, but is not directly related.
+US trademarks sharpen your intuition for suggestive names.
+When trademarking, you can use something that infers from the dictionary definition but isn’t directly related.

 For example: